si-aji/DankMaterialShell/README.md

 ## Theming

+dms will spawn a matugen process on theme changes to generate color palettes for installed and supported apps.
+If you do not want these files generated, you can set the env variable `DMS_DISABLE_MATUGEN=1` to disable it entirely.

 ### Custom Themes

 DankMaterialShell supports custom color themes!
 You can create your own Material Design 3 color schemes or use pre-made themes like Cyberpunk Electric, Hotline Miami, and Miami Vice.